ernoaapa/eliot/docs/client.md

 ```

 ## `eli build device`
-Easiest way to run Eliot in your device is to use [EliotOS](https://github.com/ernoaapa/eliot-os) which is minimal Operating System where's just minimal components installed to run Eliot and everything else run on top of the Eliot.
+Easiest way to run Eliot in your device is to use [EliotOS](https://github.com/ernoaapa/eliot-os) which is minimal Operating System where's just minimal components installed to run Eliot and everything else run on top of the Eliot in containers.

-With `eli build device` command you can build EliotOS image what you can flash to your device.
+With `eli build device` command you can build EliotOS image what you can just unpack to your device sdcard.

 > Note: At the moment we support only RaspberryPi 3b, for other devices [see installation guide](installation.md)